toBeOfUse/JoJoTheater/README.md

 ### Built With

 Yarn manages the front-end dependencies; Webpack builds the front-end code; ts-node runs the backend.
+The backbone of the video player is plyr.js; the chat window styling comes from XP.css; and the chat window is given life by Socket.IO.